-If you want to use or migrate VirtualBox VMs to Hyper-V on Windows 10 or Windows servers, you can follow this guide.
-We are not going to talk about straight export and import migration here as both products run on different platforms.
-We need to convert the hard disk of the virtual machine from VirtualBox, then attach to Hyper-V. In that way, you will get the full working VM migrated.
+If you want to use or migrate VirtualBox virtual machines to Hyper-V on Windows 10 or Windows servers, follow this guide.
+We can’t discuss the direct export or import migration methods since both products run on different platforms.
+We have to convert the hard disk of the VM from VirtualBox, then attach to Hyper-V.

-Microsoft Hyper-V doesn’t support VDI (VirtualBox hard disk file) files, therefore it should be converted to VHD (MS Virtual Disk format) or VHDX.
-Here, I’m going to show how to convert a running Windows VM from VirtualBox to VHD and attach to Hyper-V or Virtual PC.
+Microsoft Hyper-V doesn’t support VDI (VirtualBox hard disk file) file type, therefore it should be converted to VHD (MS Virtual Disk format) or VHDX.
+Here, I’m going to show how to convert a working Windows VM from VirtualBox to VHD and attach to Hyper-V.

-We do not need any third party software for this conversion, the built-in VirtualBox command tool can be used.
-It’s very simple too.
+We do not need any third party software for this conversion since the built-in VirtualBox command will do the job well.

 Steps to Convert VDI to VHD (VirtualBox to Hyper-V)